PyRigi/PyRigi/doc/userguide/tutorials/mesh_generation.md

 F.plot()
 ```

-If the method {meth}`.Framework.generate_stl_bars` is called, it will generate bars
+The method {meth}`.Framework.generate_stl_bars` generates bars
 in the working directory in STL format.
 The naming scheme consists of the prefix `bar_` and the two indexes
 of the vertices of an edge.

 Sometimes we wish to alter the design of the bars, especially scale them up or down,